Oslo-Nye-Fagskole/git-essentials/Managing workflow with branches.md

 Branching in Git lets us explore new ideas, add features, or fix mistakes without without affecting the main branch of our project.
 There are several ways to organize branching, a few common ones being:

-- **Git Flow**: multiple long-lived branches for features, releases, and fixes.
+- **[Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)**: multiple long-lived branches for features, releases, and fixes.
-- **Trunk-based development**: very short-lived branches merged quickly.
+- **[Trunk-based development](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development)**: very short-lived branches merged quickly.
-- **GitHub Flow**: short feature branches created from `main` and merged back in once complete.
+- **[GitHub Flow](https://docs.github.com/en/get-started/using-github/github-flow)**: short feature branches created from `main` and merged back in once complete.

-For now, we’ll use the **GitHub Flow** style, since it’s simple and keeps `main` stable while we experiment on the side.
-Let’s put this into practice with our Warhammer army roster ⚔️
+For now, we'll use **GitHub Flow** and keep it local, since it's simple and keeps `main` stable while we experiment on the side.
+Let's put this into practice with our Warhammer army roster ⚔️

 ## Preparing the battlefield